Home Backtesting and trading How To Become A Successful Quant Trader in 2024 (Can You Be...

 We all fall prone to survivorship bias in backtesting.
 There are so many traders trying, and there are many successful traders just because of the markets’ random nature.

-To give an example: A famous Norwegian trader, Einar Aas, made huge amounts of money by trading power derivatives in the Nordic markets.
-For about 17 years he was regarded as extremely skilled and successful, even one year making it to the top of the nation’s highest earners before he blew it all in a black swan event in 2018 and faced bankruptcy.
+For example, a famous Norwegian trader, Einar Aas, made huge amounts of money by trading power derivatives in the Nordic markets.
+For about 17 years, he was regarded as extremely skilled and successful, even one year making it to the top of the nation’s highest earners before he blew it all in a black swan event in 2018 and faced bankruptcy.

-To make a lot of money, you need to take a lot of risks.
+To make a lot of money, you need to take many risks.
 Instead, aim for the slow and steady.

-What is important for a quant to succeed?
+What is important for a quant trader to succeed?

 The best advice is to start small and diversify your capital.
-Trade many markets, different time frames, and perhaps set aside money in mutual funds for long-term investing (the latter serves as a buffer).
-If you don’t make any progress, make sure you don’t waste your time.
+Trade many markets and different time frames, and perhaps set aside money in mutual funds for long-term investing (the latter serves as a buffer).
+If you don’t make any progress, don’t waste your time.

 Another practical tip is to have income not related to trading.
 Start with trading as a hobby, and only scale when you are certain this is not due to luck or randomness.